mehulagg/gitlab/doc/api/README.md

 ## Data validation and error reporting

-When working with the API you may encounter validation errors, in which case the API will return an HTTP `400` status.
+When working with the API you may encounter validation errors, in which case the API returns an HTTP `400` error.

 Such errors appear in the following cases: